Find Affordable College Courses

 Top Texas Schools in Systems Engineering

-Our analysis found Southern Methodist University to be the best school for systems engineering students who want to pursue a degree in Texas.
-Located in the suburb of Dallas, SMU is a private not-for-profit college with a fairly large student population.
+Our 2023 rankings named Southern Methodist University the best school in Texas for systems engineering students.
+Located in the large suburb of Dallas, SMU is a private not-for-profit school with a fairly large student population.

-You’ll join some of the best and brightest minds around you if you attend Texas A&M University - College Station.
-The school came in at #2 on this year’s Best Systems Engineering Schools in Texas list.
-Texas A&M College Station is a fairly large public school located in the city of College Station.
+Out of the 7 schools in Texas that were part of this year’s ranking, Texas A&M University - College Station landed the # 2 spot on the list.
+Texas A&M College Station is a fairly large public school located in the medium-sized city of College Station.

-Read full report on Systems Engineering at Texas A&M University - College Station
+Full Systems Engineering at Texas A&M University - College Station Report

 #3